-Overall, the Rokinon 12mm f/2.0 AF lens is a powerful and versatile wide angel lens that won’t break the bank.
+Overall, the Rokinon 12mm f/2.0 AF lens is a powerful and versatile wide-angle lens that won’t break the bank.

 12. Best Wide-Angle Zoom Lens for Sony a6400: Sony E 16-70mm f 4

-The Sony E 16-70mm f/4 is the best wide-angle zoom lens for a6400 because it offers excellent image quality, a versatile zoom range, and convenient size.
+The Sony E 16-70mm f/4 is the best wide-angle zoom lens for an a6400 because it offers excellent image quality, a versatile zoom range, and a convenient size.

 While this lens may not have the most impressive low-light performance with its f/4 aperture, it still outperforms other lenses like the Sony E 18-105 PZ OSS and Sony E 18-135 OSS in terms of fast and accurate autofocus, as well as its Zeiss trademark extra-rich coloring.